The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states

-exists, and satisfies $e_{\rm LT} (d,p) \le e(d, p) \le I(d,p,N=1) < 0$.
-The behaviour in $N$ found in~\eqref{eq:limit_N_infty} is therefore very different from the `bosonic' case recalled above in~\eqref{eq:formula_I_lambda} (Remark~\ref{rmk:N-particle}).
+Note that the behaviour in $N$ found in~\eqref{eq:limit_N_infty} is very different from the `bosonic' case recalled above in~\eqref{eq:formula_I_lambda} and Remark~\ref{rmk:N-particle}.
 In the later case, $I(N)$ behaves super-linearly in $N$ and the exponent depends on $p$ and $d$.
-On the contrary, for systems of orthonormal functions (fermions), $J(N)$ behaves linearly for all admissible $p$ and $d$.
+On the contrary, for systems of orthonormal functions (fermions), $J(N)$ behaves linearly for all admissible $p$ and~$d$.

-By Remark~\ref{rmk:N-particle}, the number $e(d,p)$ should be interpreted as the energy per particle of an infinite system of fermions interacting through the local nonlinearity $\rho(x)^p/p$.
-It is an interesting question to determine this limit as well as the shape of the corresponding minimisers in the limit.
-Should $\rho$ become constant, then we can predict the value of $e(d,p)$ by semi-classical analysis.
-Indeed, if $\rho$ is essentially constant over a large domain $\Omega$, then $u_1,...,u_N$ are close to the $N$ first eigenfunctions of the Laplacian over $\Omega$, due to the nonlinear equation~\eqref{eq:fermionic_NLS}.
-But the total kinetic energy of these $N$ first eigenfunctions is approximately given by Weyl's formula $c_{\rm TF}\rho^{1+\frac2d} |\Omega|$ with the Thomas-Fermi constant